Calls

 Deputy Prime Minister Harriet Harman agreed.
 She told reporters: "This

 may mean that programmes will last a lot longer.
-Several days, in
+Several days, in some

 cases.
-But at least viewers will be able to trust what they are
+But at least viewers will be able to trust what they are seeing.”

-heard offscreen to ask the Queen to remove her
+In the trailer, Leibovitz is heard offscreen to ask the Queen to remove her

-crown because "it makes you look fat."
-The Queen, in a series of rapid
+crown because “it makes you look fat.”
+The Queen, in a series of rapid cuts,

 is then seen to apparently give Leibovitz the finger.

-shows the Queen walking down a corridor, with her
+The next shot in the trailer shows the Queen walking down a corridor, with her

 back to camera.
-An apparently dubbed voice is then heard to say, "No
+An apparently dubbed voice is then heard to say, “No b**ch

-tells the Queen what to wear!" to which her companion is appanrently
+tells the Queen what to wear!” to which her companion is appanrently heard

 agreeing.

-clip, saying that such editing was standard
+BBC bosses have defended the clip, saying that such editing was standard

 practice in television and that they were simply trying to be cool.